 Knowing What a Standard Pour Is

-If you want to practice your measuring technique (and fancy bartending skills) try this recipe for one of my favorite summertime cocktails!
-You’ll need 2 oz of Jeptha Creed Blueberry Vodka, 1 oz of lime juice, 1 oz of mint syrup, 2 mint sprigs and a splash of lemon lime soda.
+If you want to practice your measuring technique (and fancy bartending skills) try this recipe.
+It’s for one of my favorite summertime cocktails!
+You’ll need 2 oz. of Jeptha Creed Blueberry Vodka, 1 oz. of lime juice, 1 oz. of mint syrup, 2 mint sprigs, and a splash of lemon-lime soda.
 To make it, add all of the ingredients into a shaker tin and muddle the mint sprig.
 Then add ice to the shaker tin and shake vigorously.
 After, strain shaker tin contents into a highball glass full of ice.
 Then top it off with a little Sprite and garnish with a mint sprig.
 Your guests will love the taste and be so impressed with your mixology skills!

 Need more inspiration?
 Subscribe to City Girl Gone Mom on YouTube!